EnviroDIY/ModularSensors/README.md

 ## <a name="Grouped"></a>Grouped Sensor Functions
 Having a unified set of functions to access many sensors allows us to quickly poll through a list of sensors to get all results quickly.
-Within sensor base, there is a class "SensorArray" that adds functions to use on an array of pointers to sensor objects.
+Within sensor base, there is a class "VariableArray" that adds functions to use on an array of pointers to sensor objects.

-### Functions Available for a SensorArray Object:
+### Functions Available for a VariableArray Object:

 - **setupSensors()** - This sets up all of the sensors in the list by running each sensor object's setup() function.
 If a sensor doesn't respond to its setup command, the command is called 5 times in attempt to make a connection.
 To save time, if two variables from the same sensor are in sequence in the pointer array, the setup function will only be called for the first variable in the sequence.
 If all sensors are set up sucessfully, returns true.
 - **sensorsSleep()** - This puts all sensors to sleep (ie, cuts power).
 Returns true.